 OracleAS UDDI Registry provides a mechanism to enforce the number of entities a publisher can own.
-A publisher can own at most a specific number of tModels, publisherAssertions, businessEntities, businessServices per businessEnitity, and binding Templates per business Service depending upon the quota group associated with the publisher, which is guided by the user group to which the publisher is assigned.
+A publisher can own at most a specific number of tModel, publisherAssertion, businessEntity, and businessService data structures for each businessEntity, and bindingTemplate data structures for each businessService, depending upon the quota group associated with the publisher.
+The quota group is guided by the user group to which the publisher is assigned.

 OracleAS UDDI Registry uses a group-based mechanism for assigning quota limits to a publisher.
 When a new publisher is added, the OracleAS UDDI Registry administrator must associate the publisher with a quota group.
-Table 10-3 shows the predefined quota groups and quota limits for each entity that a publisher can own.
+Table 10-6 shows the predefined quota groups and quota limits for each entity that a publisher can own.

-Table 10-3 Predefined Quota Groups
+Table 10-6 Predefined Quota Groups and Their Limits